MANNYTECH01/Task-Manager/README.md

-**ZenTask**
+**TaskFlow**

-Welcome to ZenTask, a modern and intuitive task management application designed to help you find your focus, stay organized, and achieve your goals with a sense of calm.
-With a clean interface and powerful features, ZenTask turns your to-do list into a streamlined workflow.
+Welcome to TaskFlow, a modern and intuitive task management application designed to help you find your focus, stay organized, and achieve your goals with a sense of calm.
+With a clean interface and powerful features, TaskFlow turns your to-do list into a streamlined workflow.
 This application runs entirely in your web browser, using localStorage to save your tasks.
 No server or build tools are needed!

 **Features**

-ZenTask is packed with features to help you manage your tasks efficiently:
+TaskFlow is packed with features to help you manage your tasks efficiently:
 Dashboard Overview: Get a quick summary of your progress with stats on total, completed, and incomplete tasks.
 Task Management: Easily add, edit, delete, and mark tasks as complete.
 Persistent Storage: Your tasks are saved in your browser's localStorage, so they'll be there when you come back.